Butternut Squash &

 2. Cook the squash in salted boiling water for 10-15 mins, until soft, drain and put back into the hot pan to dry out, not over the heat though.

 3. Puree the squash in a food processor, or I use a nutrabullet, set aside to cool.

 4. Add the flour and salt to a bowl, then rub in the cubed butter until it resembles breadcrumbs.

-5. Stir through the butternut squash to make a soft dough, add the spices, plenty of ground black pepper, some thyme leaves and sprinkle over both kinds of cheese.
+5. Stir through the butternut squash to make a soft dough, add the spices, plenty of ground black pepper, some thyme leaves and the grated cheese.

 7. Bake for 12-15 minutes until looking golden, tap the base, it should sound hollow once it’s baked.

 8. Grate over more parmesan cheese and sprinkle over more thyme leaves.